Frequently Asked Questions

 Q. Is there scooter, wheelchair, stroller or wagon rentals?

-A. Vista Mobility is the exclusive scooter, wheelchair, stroller and wagon rental service for the 2014 New York State Fair.
-Equipment will be available daily from 9:00am to 10:00pm for rental at three locations: outside the Main Gate, inside Gate 4 and outside Gate 10.
-To reserve a scooter today call 1-877-588-4782 or click here to book online.
+A. Scootaround Mobility Solutions is the exclusive scooter, wheelchair, stroller and wagon rental service for the 2015 New York State Fair.
+Rental hours will be daily from 8:00am to 10:00pm (9:00pm on Labor Day) at three locations: outside the Main Gate, inside Gate 3 and outside Gate 10.
+To reserve a scooter or wheelchair today call 1-888-441-7575 or click here to book online.
 Quantities limited – information subject to change.

 Scooter users must be 18 years or age or older.